Malnutrition: 21st century global initiatives

 Starting around 2009, there was renewed international media and political attention focused on malnutrition.
 This resulted in part from spikes in food prices and the 2008 financial crisis.
 Additionally, there was an emerging consensus that combating malnutrition is one of the most cost-effective ways to contribute to development.
 This led to the 2010 launch of the UN's Scaling up Nutrition movement (SUN).

 In April 2012, a number of countries signed the Food Assistance Convention, the world's first legally binding international agreement on food aid.
-The following month, the Copenhagen Consensus recommended that politicians and private sector philanthropists should prioritize interventions against hunger and malnutrition in order to maximize the effectiveness of aid spending.
+The following month, the Copenhagen Consensus recommended that politicians and private sector philanthropists should prioritize interventions against hunger and malnutrition to maximize the effectiveness of aid spending.
 The Consensus recommended prioritizing these interventions ahead of any others, including the fights against malaria and AIDS.

 In June 2015, the European Union and the Bill & Melinda Gates Foundation launched a partnership to combat undernutrition, especially in children.
 The program was first implemented in Bangladesh, Burundi, Ethiopia, Kenya, Laos and Niger.
 It aimed to help these countries improve information and analysis about nutrition, enabling them to develop effective national nutrition policies.

 Also in 2015, the UN's Food and Agriculture Organization created a partnership aimed at ending hunger in Africa by 2025.
 The African Union's Comprehensive Africa Agriculture Development Programme (CAADP) provided the framework for the partnership.
 It includes a variety of interventions, including support for improved food production, a strengthening of social protection, and integration of the right to food into national legislation.

 The EndingHunger campaign is an online communication campaign whose goal is to raise awareness about hunger.
 The campaign has created viral videos depicting celebrities voicing their anger about the large number of hungry people in the world.

 After the Millennium Development Goals expired in 2015, the Sustainable Development Goals became the main global policy focus to reduce hunger and poverty.
 In particular, Goal 2: Zero Hunger sets globally agreed-upon targets to wipe out hunger, end all forms of malnutrition, and make agriculture sustainable.
 The partnership Compact2025 develops and disseminates evidence-based advice to politicians and other decision-makers, with the goal of ending hunger and undernutrition by 2025.
 The International Food Policy Research Institute (IFPRI) led the partnership, with the involvement of UN organisations, non-governmental organizations (NGOs), and private foundations.